Bay of Fires RescueMED Retreat

 The course will provide a contemporary overview of medical care in the wilderness and will be facilitated by internationally recognised experts in wilderness medicine.
 We will introduce the essential components of medical care in remote and austere settings and develop individual practitioners through group discussions, workshops and increasingly challenging scenario-based simulation.
 This will all be occurring in the tremendously beautiful and luxurious setting of the Bay of Fires Lodge.

 This is a rare opportunity to bathe in the beauty of this remote coastal environment whilst pushing yourself to develop your clinical practice in a wilderness setting.
 Are you up for the challenge?

 "Wilderness Rescue Medicine is an Australian College of Rural and Remote Medicine accredited 30-hour course.
-It is currently being reviewed for accreditation by the Wilderness Medicine Society for Fellowship of the Academy of Wilderness Medicine (FAWM) credits.
 This course can be utilised by paramedics and nurses for CPD as far as it is relevant to the individual practice setting."

 “This course has been approved for Fellowship in the Academy of Wilderness Medicine (FAWM) credits through the Wilderness Medical Society.
 Actual credits awarded depend on personal credit needs and history.”
 See the FAWM course approval here.

 The hike, guides, and food were fantastic.
 The accommodation was spectacular. - Treena Q., (June 2023).

 Highlights - location, swimming in the icy waves. great integration with the rescuemed courselocation, swimming in the icy waves. great integration with the rescuemed course. - Emma W., (June 2023).